Blandings Castle: The staff

 Blandings's ever-present butler is Sebastian Beach, with eighteen years service at the castle under his ample belt, and its other domestic servants have at various times included Mrs Twemlow the housekeeper, an under-butler named Merridew, and a number of footmen, such as Charles, Thomas, Stokes, James and Alfred.
 The chauffeurs Slingsby and Alfred Voules drive the castle's stately Hispano-Suiza, or, in an emergency, the Albatross or the Antelope (Summer Lightning).
 Scottish head gardeners Thorne and Angus McAllister have tended the grounds, while George Cyril Wellbeloved, James Pirbright and the Amazonian Monica Simmons have each in turn taken care of Lord Emsworth's beloved prize pig, Empress of Blandings.

 Emsworth has employed a series of secretaries, most notable among them Rupert Baxter, the highly efficient young man who never seems to be able to keep away from Blandings, despite Lord Emsworth's increasingly low opinion of his sanity.
 He was succeeded in the post by Ronald Psmith, and later by the likes of Hugo Carmody and Monty Bodkin.
 The castle's splendid library was catalogued, for the first time since 1885, by Eve Halliday.

 Notable visitors

 Many people pass through the doors of Blandings, including guests and friends of the family, prospective additions to the family, temporary staff, pig-lovers, day-trippers, detectives, crooks and of course impostors galore.
-Among the most distinguished are the grumpy Duke of Dunstable; leading brain-specialist Sir Roderick Glossop; publishing magnate Lord Tilbury; the fifth Earl of Ickenham, known to all as Uncle Fred; and Percy Pilbeam, head of the Argus Enquiry Agency employed to locate the lost pig and recover Gally's manuscript of his memoirs.
+(Almost every story that takes place at Blandings features at least one character gaining entry to the castle by means of pretending to be someone else, often at the instigation of Galahad or friend of the family Uncle Fred.)
+Among the most distinguished guests who visit are the grumpy Duke of Dunstable; leading brain-specialist Sir Roderick Glossop; publishing magnate Lord Tilbury; and Frederick Altamont Cornwallis Twistleton, the fifth Earl of Ickenham, known to all as Uncle Fred.
+Less salubrious guests have included Percy Pilbeam, head of the Argus Enquiry Agency, employed to locate the lost pig and recover Gally's manuscript of his memoirs.